AnonymerNiklasistanonym/MoonpieBot/README.md

    ---

-   To install all depdencies always run:
+   To install all dependencies always run:

    ```sh
    npm install